tomasbjerre/violations-gradle-plugin/README.md

  * Report violations in the build log.
  * Optionally fail the build depending on violations found.

+You can also do this with a [command line tool](https://www.npmjs.com/package/violations-command-line).

 A snippet of the output may look like this:
 ```
 ...